AdobeDocs/workfront.en/help/quicksilver/product-announcements/product-releases/20.3-release-activity/20-3-resource-management-enhancements.md

 When you apply one of these filters and then share the Workload Balancer or place it on a dashboard, all other users will see their own information.

-For information about applying filters to the Workload Balancer, see [Manage filters in the Workload Balancer](../../../resource-mgmt/workload-balancer/filter-information-workload-balancer.md).
+For information about applying filters to the Workload Balancer, see [Filter information in the Workload Balancer](../../../resource-mgmt/workload-balancer/filter-information-workload-balancer.md).

 [Watch a video demonstration of this feature.](https://vimeo.com/425680462/5e65fb50f7)